opentok/opentok-node/README.md

 > [!IMPORTANT]
 > ⚠️ This SDK is intended **only for existing TokBox/OpenTok customers**.
 New developers should use the [Vonage Server SDK for Node](https://github.com/vonage/vonage-node-sdk) instead.

-> [!WARNING]
-> This SDK is in maintenance mode and will only receive bug fixes.
-New Video API features will only be added to the [Vonage Server SDK for Node](https://github.com/vonage/vonage-node-sdk)

 [![Build Status](https://travis-ci.org/opentok/opentok-node.png)](https://travis-ci.org/opentok/opentok-node) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md)

 <img src="https://assets.tokbox.com/img/vonage/Vonage_VideoAPI_black.svg" height="48px" alt="Tokbox is now known as Vonage" />